istornz/iPokeGo/README.md

 ## Android Version

 There is an [Android port](https://github.com/omkarmoghe/Pokemap) in the works.
 All Android related prs and issues please refer to this [repo](https://github.com/omkarmoghe/Pokemap).
+## LICENSE
+iPokeGo is released under the MIT license.
+See LICENSE for details.

 #[Official Website] (https://jz6.github.io/PoGoMap/#)
 Live visualization of all pokemon (with option to show gyms and pokestops) in your area.
 This is a proof of concept that we can load all nearby pokemon given a location.
 Currently runs on a Flask server displaying a Google Map with markers on it.